Service Bus Brokered Messaging .NET Tutorial

 Microsoft Azure Service Bus provides two comprehensive messaging solutions – one, through a centralized “relay” service running in the cloud that supports a variety of different transport protocols and Web services standards, including SOAP, WS-*, and REST.
 The client does not need a direct connection to the on-premises service nor does it need to know where the service resides, and the on-premises service does not need any inbound ports open on the firewall.

-The second messaging solution, new in the latest release of Service Bus, enables “brokered” messaging capabilities.
+The second messaging solution enables “brokered” messaging capabilities.
 These can be thought of as asynchronous, or decoupled messaging features that support publish-subscribe, temporal decoupling, and load balancing scenarios using the Service Bus messaging infrastructure.
 Decoupled communication has many advantages; for example, clients and servers can connect as needed and perform their operations in an asynchronous fashion.

-The topics in this section are intended to give you an overview and hands-on experience with one of the core components of the brokered messaging capabilities of Service Bus, a feature called Queues.
+The topics in this section are intended to give you an overview and hands-on experience with queues, one of the core components of the brokered messaging capabilities of Service Bus.
 After you work through the sequence of topics in this tutorial, you will have an application that populates a list of messages, creates a queue, and sends messages to that queue.
 Finally, the application receives and displays the messages from the queue, then cleans up its resources and exits.
 For a corresponding tutorial that describes how to build an application that uses the Service Bus “relayed” messaging capabilities, see the Service Bus Relayed Messaging Tutorial.

 In This Section